 We have set out a series of actions to be completed by 2017.
-Read about our progress towards completing these actions as reported in our annual results in February 2016.
+Read about our progress towards completing these actions as reported in our Annual Report and Accounts 2016.

-We aim to achieve a return on equity of more than 10 per cent by 2017, with momentum for higher returns in the future.
+We aim to achieve a return on equity of more than 10 per cent in the medium term.
 We aim to grow business revenues faster than operating expenses on an adjusted basis.
-We are also committed to delivering a progressive dividend.
-Prospective dividend growth remains dependent upon the long-term overall profitability of the Group and delivering further release of less efficiently deployed capital.
-Actions to address these points are core elements of the Investor Update provided last June.
+In the current uncertain environment we plan to sustain the dividend at its current level for the foreseeable future.
+Growing our dividend in the future depends on the overall profitability of the Group, delivering further release of less efficiently deployed capital and meeting regulatory capital requirements in a timely manner.
+Actions to address these points are core elements of the Investor Update provided in June 2015.

 Delivering these priorities will create value for our customers and shareholders and contribute to the long-term sustainability of HSBC.
 In the process, we shall maintain a robust, resilient and environmentally sustainable business in which our customers can have confidence, our employees can take pride and our communities can trust.